-Yellowtail snapper, larger ones commonly known as “flags” to fisherman, are found in the warmer waters of the Atlantic Ocean, the Gulf of Mexico and in the Caribbean.
+Yellowtail snapper, larger ones are commonly known as “flags” to fisherman, are found in the warmer waters of the Atlantic Ocean, the Gulf of Mexico and in the Caribbean.
 The larger ones are strong fighters and they make a great meal.

 About Yellowtail Snapper

-Yellowtail are reef fish; they live around structure of reef or wreck.
+Yellowtail is reef fish; they live around the structure of reef or wreck.
 They are characterized by a yellow stripe that runs the length of their body and a forked yellow tail, hence the name.
 They do not grow to be very big.
 The average size caught is 14 inches, although they can be caught larger, it is rare.
 They are typically between one and three pounds.

 Yellowtail are typically found in 20-200 feet of water though they are usually caught on the shallower side of that range.
-They feed on smaller fish, shrimp and crabs found on the reef.
+They feed on smaller fish, shrimp, and crabs found on the reef.
 They live in schools and can be found in large numbers.

 Fishing at anchor, drifting and sometimes trolling are good methods for yellowtail.
 Live shrimp is the preferred bait although frozen bait will work as well.
 Squid, smaller bait fish and minnows also make good bait.
 Be careful with these guys as they are notorious for tangling and cutting line on the sharp edges of the reef.